Saturday, 18 June 2022

 The boatyard crew were on hand to deploy fenders where necessary as it made its way past several smaller boats.

-Alan and Annette visited and Alan gave Julian some tips.
+Alan and Annette visited today and gave Julian some tips.

 Sian came to visit with the girls and they both slipped.
 One of the deck and the other on the steps.
 Lessons learnt by all!